mjm3853/EloquentJS_book/README.md

 # From the Book: Eloquent Javascript

-Some code and files from the book "Eloquent Javascript - A modern introduction to programming"
+Some code and files as I go through the book "Eloquent Javascript - A modern introduction to programming"